• Home

 Inuk Dayarathne

 Anita (she/they) is a standout Health Sciences student at Carleton University, known for her strong research abilities, policy insight, and dedication to health equity.
 She has evaluated global mental health policies as a Research Assistant and contributed to peer-reviewed publications.
-Anita also brings clinical experience from Saint Vin
+Anita also brings clinical experience from Saint Vi

 Anita (she/they) is a standout Health Sciences student at Carleton University, known for her strong research abilities, policy insight, and dedication to health equity.
 She has evaluated global mental health policies as a Research Assistant and contributed to peer-reviewed publications.
 Anita also brings clinical experience from Saint Vincent Bruyère Hospital, where she supported assistive tech use and developed accessible health materials.
 Her work with Subaltern Health and Lestari Sustainable Development reflects her global perspective and commitment to inclusive, data-driven solutions.